 Symbol files make it easier to debug your code.
 The easiest way to get Windows symbols is to use the Microsoft public symbol server.
 The symbol server makes symbols available to your debugging tools as needed.
-After a symbol file is downloaded from the symbol server it is cached on the local computer for quick access.
+After a symbol file is downloaded from the symbol server, it's cached on the local computer for quick access.

 Symbol package deprecation

-We are no longer publishing the offline symbol packages for Windows.
+We no longer publish the offline symbol packages for Windows.

 With the cadence that we release updates for Windows, the Windows debugging symbols we publish via the packages on this page are quickly made out of date.
-We have made significant improvements to the online Microsoft Symbol Server by moving this to be an Azure-based symbol store, and symbols for all Windows versions and updates are available there.
-You can find more about this in this blog entry.
+We've made significant improvements to the online Microsoft public symbol server by transitioning this to an Azure-based symbol store.
+Symbols for all Windows versions and updates are available there.
+You can find more information in this blog entry.

-For information on how to retrieve symbols for a machine that is not connected to the Internet, see Using a Manifest File with SymChk.
+For information on how to retrieve symbols for a machine that's not connected to the Internet, see Using a manifest file with SymChk.

-We are interested in your feedback about symbols.
-Please mail suggestions or bug reports to firstname.lastname@example.org.
-Technical support is not available from this address, but your feedback will help us to plan future changes for symbols and will make them more useful to you in the future.
+We're interested in your feedback about symbols.
+Mail suggestions or bug reports to firstname.lastname@example.org.
+Technical support isn't available from this address, but your feedback will help us to plan future changes for symbols and will make them more useful to you in the future.